aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     CPU times: user 251 ms, sys: 194 ms, total: 444 ms Wall time: 1.33 s

-However, the embedding vectors from this dataframe are stored as long strings while LangChain expect a list of floats.
-Let's transform each string as a list of floats:
+- Converting Embedding Strings to Lists:

+The embedding vectors in the DataFrame are stored as strings.
+We convert these strings to lists of floats using the `ast.literal_eval` function, enabling compatibility with the `PGVector` store:

 ```python